 Sample Lesson Planning

-As both research and stories from teachers in the field tell us, acquiring a foundational set of skills and knowledge early on will provide young learners with a strong basis to build upon for success in later grades and beyond.
-TK bridges the California Preschool Learning Foundations and the Kindergarten Common Core State Standards, which outline the specific skills and knowledge that high-quality early childhood education programs help children master in the preschool and kindergarten years.
+TK provides a unique opportunity to plan developmentally appropriate lessons that create a dynamic classroom environment that ensures children’s learning needs are met while helping to instill a love of learning.
+As both research and experience in the field tell us, acquiring a foundational set of skills and knowledge early on will provide young learners with a strong basis to build upon for success in later grades and beyond.
+TK bridges the California Preschool Learning Foundations and the Kindergarten Common Core State Standards, which outline the specific skills and knowledge that high-quality early childhood education programs help children master.
 To help guide TK instruction, WestEd and the Child Development Division, California Department of Education developed a publication that aligns the Preschool Learning Foundations with the Kindergarten Common Core State Standards.
 Find the publication here.

 While you plan instructional activities for your transitional kindergarten class, you will use both the Foundations and the Standards when considering the specific areas of focus in the individual domains and content areas for your curriculum.
-The Foundations and the Standards are divided into specific domains and content areas, which can help you to better understand the components of development and learning, and provides a structure for focusing on children’s progress in each area.
 The sequences of growth that the Foundations and Standards offer give you a framework for both instructional planning and child assessment.